mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 - Stage Two - Engendering blending of repertoires
 - Stage Three - Recognising and encouraging emerging specialism and identity behaviours -->

-### HOW - Narrative descriptive of a proposed procedure for facilitation relational agency by repertoire blending (RARB)
+### Narrative descriptive of a proposed procedure for facilitation relational agency by repertoire blending (RARB)

 RARB is a process which in the context of this study can be best described via three stages.
 In stage one the motivation is to create an inclusive learning environment where participants are able to import existing repertoires from other spaces in the form of competencies and interest.
 For some participants this may involve the use of designed affordances in pre-planned (by the learning designer) ways via instrumental agency, or they may cast around to find novel uses of affordances present in a process of TADS.
 As participants load their existing repertoires in the use of new tools a process of blending is already in process.

 Stage two involves a natural stewing of these repertoires in the melting pot of new third space (e.g. the game making sessions) into new repertoires.
 In this research the repertoires blending process leading  was facilitated by the favourable conditions provided by regular playtesting and other playful elements of the programme.
 These emerging making behaviours and specialisms involving interests and helping behaviours resulting from manifestations of instrumental and transformative agency may start to propagate via playtesting and other social and cultural interactions in the space.

 In stage three facilitators can recognise the use of novel and begin to help other participants to use that same processes by incorporating them into the learning design or in some way highlighting the possibilities they offer.
 The role of the facilitator here involves adding yeasts or other accelerants to allow the body of the emerging idioculture grow faster by making relational, socio-cultural affordances more visible to all participants.
 The culture should be kept warm by checking that such processes are not overwhelming, that they are optional, and maintaining a playful environment at this stage to allow this form relational agency to flourish.

 #### Summative table illustrating stages of facilitating RARB in this study